Important Information

 2. Annotators proceed through the benchmark tasks

 Annotators can access the training Project using the URL you share with them.Annotators see a simplified interface which shows only their tasks in both the summary and labels queue pages.
-Annotators can start their evaluation tasks by clicking the Start labeling button in the upper right or clicking Initiate next to any given labeling task.
+Annotators can start their evaluation tasks by clicking the Start task button in the upper right or clicking Initiate next to any given labeling task.

 3. Evaluate annotator performance